 And shout-out to Bar à Jojo, Montreal's blues bar par excellence located in the heart of Quartier Latin on St. Denis, not too far from Le Saint-Bock.

-Named the eight most beautiful restaurant in the world by Business Insider earlier this summer, Arcade Fire-owned Agrikol brings its Haitian sensibilities, tropical vibe, and rum-based cocktails to its neighboring sister bar, Ti Agrikol.
+Named the eight most beautiful restaurant in the world by Business Insider in summer 2017, Arcade Fire-owned Agrikol brings its Haitian sensibilities, tropical vibe, and rum-based cocktails to its neighboring sister bar, Ti Agrikol.

 South of Chinatown is Old Montreal and its brigade of swank nightlife destinations.
 If in doubt, stand around and watch where the pretty people go.